Five Trailblazers You Should Know: Pride Edition

 Search our Jack Mitchell Photography of the Alvin Ailey American Dance Theater Collection.

 Audre Lorde described herself as a “black, lesbian, mother, warrior, poet.”
 She understood that personal identity encompassed more than one’s gender or race.
 That it was gender and race.
 Even more than that, it was gender and race, and sexual orientation, class, age, ability and many other dimensions of identity which intersected to shape a person’s experience.
 Today, this idea is known as intersectionality, a term coined by Kimberlé Crenshaw.

 An accomplished poet, Lorde’s first volume of poetry was published in 1968 by the Poet’s Press.
 She went on to publish numerous other critically acclaimed works that grappled with the complexities of identity and oppression.

-"I am a Black Feminist.”
-Lorde wrote in I Am Your Sister: Black Women Organizing Across Multiple Sexualities.
-“I mean I recognize that my power as well as my primary oppressions, come as a result of my blackness as well as my womaness, and therefore my struggles on both of these fronts are inseparable."
+In her book “I Am Your Sister: Black Women Organizing Across Multiple Sexualities,” Lorde wrote, “I am a Black Feminist.
+I mean I recognize that my power as well as my primary oppressions, come as a result of my blackness as well as my womanness, and therefore my struggles on both of these fronts are inseparable.”